Cert Review: HashiCorp Certified Terraform Associate

 - Terraform Cloud Workspace: For

-backend; stores state of multiple workspaces in singleterraform.tfstate.d
+localbackend; stores state of multiple workspaces in singleterraform.tfstate.dfile.

 - Terraform Cloud Workspace: For

-: Used to make manual modifications to state file.
-Can also display details of current managed infrastructure viaterraform state list
+terraform showvsterraform stateterraform show: Displays details of current managed infrastructure.terraform state: Used to make manual modifications to state file.
+Can also display details of current managed infrastructure viaterraform state list.

 - Defining